College of Agriculture, Health, and Natural Resources

 Welcome to the College of Agriculture, Health, and Natural Resources

-The new College of Agriculture, Health, and Natural Resources is composed of five schools, including the School of Agriculture & Natural Resources, School of Aquaculture and Aquatic Sciences, and the School of Nursing.
-There are many exciting undergraduate and graduate degree program areas housed in the five schools.
+The College of Agriculture, Health, and Natural Resources is composed of three schools, including the School of Agriculture & Natural Resources, the School of Aquaculture and Aquatic Sciences, and the School of Nursing and Heath Sciences.
+There are many exciting undergraduate and graduate degree program areas housed within the three schools.
 Additionally, the College of Agriculture, Health, and Natural Resources also works closely with the Kentucky State University Land Grant Program and its Research, Extension, and outreach programs.

 School of Agriculture & Natural Resources